PokeADotProductions/heartwired/docs/software-design-description.md

 ### 6.3.1.1 Main Game Mode CSC Description

 The Main Game Mode, or known as the “Core Game” in our Requirements Specification Document, is a Class that implements other classes and interfaces to provide the user with a playable game.
-The Main Game Mode Class comprises the
+The Main Game Mode Class comprises the majority of the application, with the exception of the Main Menu.

 #### 6.3.1.1.1 Platforming System CSU Description